 Assistant Secretary: Clare Dunne

-- that our policy, legislative and institutional framework promotes harmonious industrial relations;
+- that our policy, legislative and institutional framework promotes harmonious industrial and workplace relations;

 - that any disputes or breaches are handled efficiently and effectively;